openssl/otc/futures.md

 - Internal platform library with clearly defined internal headers.
   (e_os.h is a mess, and all kinds of platform specific compensation code all over our source is a mess)

+- Internal path building library (perhaps inspired from perl's File::Spec) (we currently handle the difference between VMS and unix-ish paths in an ad-hoc, and not very consistent manner)

 - Better autoconfiguration of builds - automatically checking whether we can enable things like ec_nistp_64_gcc_128 or not